Syycoker/Syycoker/README.md

 ### Hi I'm Sylas

-I'm currently working on my fractional trade bot that i've built using C#, if you've got any ideas into improving the program, please let me know!
+Fullstack engineer and systems developer @ZenInternet.

+I'm currently working on my business (RoExchange - https://roexchange.io), if you have any issues please click on the discord link on the navbar and it'll bring you to the support channel and i'll be right there with you :)